AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     }
     ```

     >**Note:** This client will only get blobs, not upload them, but you could use this logic as a starter to learn more about working with Blob Storage via the SDK if you so desired.

+    You can also find more information in this quickstart document from Microsoft Learn [https://learn.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-dotnet?WT.mc_id=AZ-MVP-5004334](https://learn.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-dotnet?WT.mc_id=AZ-MVP-5004334)

     Additional Note:

-    >**Note:** There is no testing here.
+    >**Note:** There is no testing done in this project, including no unit tests.
 If you are concerned about testing, you could create a simple console app and leverage the code to see it working rather than try to shoehorn code into a function app before you are certain that it works.
+You can also try to run the functions locally and use cURL or PostMan to interact with your function app locally.

-    Finally, you could just wire this up in the function and avoid the double memory stream byte array jazz.
-I moved it to the interop/helper file so that it could potentially be reused.
+    Finally, you could just wire this Storage Account code up in the Function (instead of in a helper class) and avoid the double memory stream byte array jazz.
+I moved it to the interop/helper file so that it could potentially be reused by other functions in the future.

 1. Add the Azure Blob Storage library

     To make this code work, you need to have the NuGet Package `Azure.Storage.Blobs`.
-Make sure to import that package into your project if it's not already there.
+Make sure to import that package into your project if it's not already there (this should already be included in the starter and solution files).

 1. Add a function to get the blob